d-xo/weird-erc20/readme.md

 Some tokens allow reentrant calls on transfer (e.g. `ERC777` tokens).

-This has been exploited in the wild on multiple occasions (e.g. [imBTC uniswap pool drained](https://defirate.com/imbtc-uniswap-hack/), [lendf.me drained](https://defirate.com/dforce-hack/))
+This has been exploited in the wild on multiple occasions (e.g. [imBTC Uniswap pool drained](https://defirate.com/imbtc-uniswap-hack/), [lendf.me drained](https://defirate.com/dforce-hack/))